Documentation

 Scaffold Commands

-Scaffold commands create and run the generated app shell.
+Scaffold commands create and run generated app shells.
 They do not choose a problem class; scalar and list planning variables are added later through generator commands.

 solverforge new